CSU Student Research Competition

 • Organization of the material presented

-The CSUMB Post Graduate Studies & Research Committee (PGSRC) reviews all applications.
-Up to a total of 10 entries will be selected by the committee to participate in the statewide CSU competition held at Cal State Sacramento on May 4 & 5, 2018.
+The Committee on Research, Scholarship, and Creative Activity (RSCA) reviews all applications.
+Up to a total of 10 entries will be selected by the committee to participate in the statewide CSU competition.

 Based on the recommendations of the jurors, cash awards will be provided to the outstanding presenter and the runner-up in both the undergraduate and graduate divisions of each category.
 If the undergraduate and graduate divisions of a category have been combined because there are fewer than four presenters in one division, awards will be provided to the outstanding presenter and the runner-up without regard to class standing.
 In the event there are five or fewer presenters in a session, only the outstanding presenter will receive an award.

 2020 CSU Student Research Competition, CSU East Bay

 Congratulations to Sarah Ricks (1st Place) and Selina Espinoza (2nd Place) for placing in their respective sessions.
 Read more about their accomplishments on the CSUMB News Page.

 - Sarah Ricks, Business Administration; Title: Social Media Use of Mothers in India: Empowering Mother's Spending on Children's Education; Faculty Mentor: Dr. Jenny Lin